Senior Vice President, BGR International and Trade Practice

 Before joining the Chamber, Eisner had a diverse career across multiple sectors, including time in politics working on Sen. John McCain’s 2000 presidential campaign and his reelection to the Senate in 2004.
 He worked for the International Republican Institute in Malawi, Africa, where he trained political parties on communications and campaign tactics.
 He was also director of business development for the Kronk Boxing Gym, home to numerous world champions, including Tommy “The Hitman” Hearns and Lennox Lewis.

-Eisner was selected in 2019 to be a Presidential Leadership Scholars.
-Presidential Leadership Scholars brings together bold and principled leaders who are committed to facing critical challenges, both at home and around the world, and who are interested in exploring lessons learned during the administrations of George W. Bush, Bill Clinton, George H.W.
+In 2019, Eisner was selected to be a Presidential Leadership Scholar, a program that brings together bold and principled leaders who are committed to facing critical challenges, both at home and around the world, and who are interested in exploring lessons learned during the administrations of George W. Bush, Bill Clinton, George H.W.
 Bush, and Lyndon B. Johnson.

 Scott currently serves on the advisory board for City Year South Africa, Africa Leadership Academy USA, the Woodrow Wilson Center Africa Program Advisory Council, and The George Washington University – Elliott School of International Affairs.

 Eisner graduated with a degree in political science from Pepperdine University in Malibu, California.
 He lives in Washington, D.C., with his wife and two daughters.